Rishaan2202/VikramSat_Electrical-Power-Sub-System/README.md

 <img src="LCSC.cart.png"/>
 <img src="cart.png"/>
 <br>
-<h3>I hope you like them, well I couldn't do this better than that, cause I'm just 14!!!</h3>
+<h3>I hope you like them, well I couldn't do this better than that, cause I'm just a beginner!!!</h3>